kevit03/riverkeeper_project2/README.md

 should be present.
 Donors without any usable location information may not appear on the map, but will still be counted in aggregate metrics.

-NOTE: Our model does not use `BFPO No` or `Postcode`, due to them not being present in the data we worked with.
+NOTE: The current pipelines do not use `BFPO No` or `Postcode`, because they were not present in the data we worked with.

 ---